MLSE strikes deal to buy Toronto Argonauts

-Maple Leaf Sports & Entertainment, which already owns the Maple Leafs, Raptors and Toronto FC, is adding the CFL's Argonauts to its portfolio.
+Maple Leaf Sports & Entertainment, which already owns the Maple Leafs, Marlies, Raptors and Toronto FC, is adding the CFL's Argonauts to its portfolio.

 MLSE announced Wednesday it has an agreement to buy the Grey Cup champions.

 There was already some cross-ownership.
-MLSE chairman Larry Tanenbaum's holding company, the Kilmer Group, jointly owned the Argonauts with Bell Canada.
+The Argos are currently owned by two-thirds of the MLSE triumvirate – chairman Larry Tanenbaum's holding company, the Kilmer Group, and Bell Canada.

-Plus the Argos play at MLSE-operated BMO Field, home to the newly crowned MLS champion Toronto FC.

-"Under its current ownership, a transformed Argonauts football club enhanced its presence and fan base in Canada's largest sports market and ultimately marched to the CFL championship," MLSE president and CEO Michael Friisdahl said in a statement.
-"We look forward to building on the Argos' strong momentum as we welcome the team to the leading provider of sports and entertainment experiences in Canada."
+In bringing the Argos fully into the MLSE fold, Rogers Communications will officially join its two MLSE partners as part of the CFL team's ownership.

+Bell and Tanenbaum bought the Argos from David Braley in May 2015 after nearly a year of talks.
+Rogers did not get involved at the time, with speculation that it was not interested in the franchise because the CFL was tied to Bell, through its broadcast affiliate TSN.

 The sale is expected to close in January 2018, according to MLSE.

-Approval from the CFL board of governors would not seem to be a problem "On the heels of a stunning Grey Cup showdown with the Calgary Stampeders that highlighted the sheer excitement of Canadian football, we're thrilled that the Argonauts will be joining the MLSE roster," CFL commissioner Randy Ambrosie, said in a statement.
+Approval from the CFL board of governors would not seem to be a problem.

+"On the heels of a stunning Grey Cup showdown with the Calgary Stampeders that highlighted the sheer excitement of Canadian football, we're thrilled that the Argonauts will be joining the MLSE roster," CFL commissioner Randy Ambrosie said in a statement.
 "We welcome MLSE to the CFL and look forward to working with them to further enhance the experience for Canadian football fans."

+The Argos play at MLSE-operated BMO Field, home to the newly crowned MLS champion Toronto FC.

+While the lakefront stadium has more character and offers a more intimate viewing experience than the domed Rogers Centre, fans have taken a while to warm up to it.
+The Argos drew just 11,219 spectators to a June 30 home loss to the B.C.
+Lions.
+But attendance grew as Toronto mounted its playoff push with the Eastern final against Saskatchewan drawing 24,929.

+"We look forward to building on the Argos' strong momentum as we welcome the team to the leading provider of sports and entertainment experiences in Canada," MLSE president and CEO Michael Friisdahl said in a statement.

+Braley, who also owns the B.C.
+Lions, took control of the Argos in February 2010 from Toronto businessmen David Cynamon and Howard Sokolowski.

-Founded in 1873, the Toronto Argonauts are North America's oldest continuously operated professional football club
+Founded in 1873, the Toronto Argonauts are North America's oldest continuously operated professional football club.

+The club has had its ups and downs both on and off the field.

+Cynamon and Sokolowski bought the team after the CFL took over the franchise in 2003 from New York businessman Sherwood Schwarz, who had become the franchise's ninth owner in 2000.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.